zioncma/church-eduction-website/README.md

 A responsive education resource website for the Sunday school of Zion Alliance Church.

+## Pages

+* News
+* Growth
+* Courses

 ## Update the content

-- In order to achieve seperation of duties, the content data is migarated to npoint, a lightweight JSON storage service.
+- In order to achieve seperation of duties, the content data is migarated to [npoint](https://www.npoint.io/), a lightweight JSON storage service.
 Content updater must login at npoint and edit.
 The front end will request data from its REST API in an AJAX way.

-## Content includes
+## Data

 * News
   * Data format